Prathamesh311/hybrid-data-replication-with-aws-storage-gateway/README.md

 ### **3️⃣ Activate the Gateway**
 - Go to the **Storage Gateway Console** and click **“Activate Gateway”**
-- Enter the private IP of your EC2 appliance
+- Enter the public IP of your EC2 appliance
 - Complete the activation steps

 📸 *Screenshot:*